BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_1_Verifying_Your_Lightning_Setup.md

 ### Variant: Installing Pre-compiled Binaries

-Currently, the easiest way to install c-lightning on Debian is to use the precompiled binaries on the [Github repo](https://github.com/ElementsProject/lightning/releases).
+Another method for installing Lightning is to use the precompiled binaries on the [Github repo](https://github.com/ElementsProject/lightning/releases).
 Choose the newest tarball, such as `clightning-v0.9.1-Ubuntu-20.04.tar.xz`.

-$ sudo apt-get install libpq5
-sudo apt-get install libsodium23

 After downloading it, you need to move to root directory and unpackage it:
 ```
 $ cd /
 $ sudo tar xf ~/clightning-v0.9.1-Ubuntu-20.04.tar.xz
 ```
+Warning: this will require you to have the precise same libraries as were used to create the binary.
+It's often easier to just recompile.